‘Live And Learn With Jesus’

 E s t i m a t i o n S t a t i o n

 Look at this wonderful piece of artwork created by the pupils in Year 6.
 It has been made using drawing pins to re-create the pointillism style of famous artist, Roy Litchtenstein.
 Our estimation challenge in class this week is to estimate how many pins were needed to complete the piece of artwork.
 The answer will be revealed after the half term break - that's a lot of pins to count!

 Curriculum Statement for Summer Term

-The children will continue to revise for their forthcoming SAT’s, which take place week beginning 8th May.
-The children will complete a reading test and a spelling, grammar and punctuation test.
+The children will continue to revise for their forthcoming SAT’s, which take place week beginning 13th May.
+The children will complete a reading, spelling, and grammar & punctuation test.

-After the SAT’s, the children will complete an English Transition Unit which will be based on the text Kensuke’s Kingdom by Michael Morpurgo.
-The Transition Booklets that the children complete will be sent to the secondary school that they will attend in September.
+After the SAT’s, the children will complete an English transition unit which will be based on the text Kensuke’s Kingdom written by Michael Morpurgo.
+The Transition booklets that the children complete will be sent to the secondary school that they will attend in September.

-To help your child please ensure that they complete all homework that is set.
-The children will get homework on Friday, to be completed for Monday.
+To help your child, please ensure that they complete all homework that is set.
+The children will usually receive homework on Friday.

-The children will continue to revise for their forthcoming SAT’s which will take place week beginning 8th May.
-They will be required to complete two reasoning papers and an arithmetic test.
+The children will continue to revise for their forthcoming SAT’s which will take place week beginning 13th May.
+They will be required to complete an arithmetic paper and two reasoning/problem solving papers.

 To help your child please ensure that they complete all homework that is set.
-The children will get homework on Wednesday and Friday.
+The children will usually receive homework on Wednesday and Friday.

 These lessons will continue to be delivered by a qualified French teacher.